Rohini, Delhi: Politics

 Vijender Gupta is the Member of Legislative Assembly for the Rohini Vidhan Sabha Constituency.
 The MP of Rohini (North-West Delhi) is Yogendra Chandoliya.
 The location has composite demographics with its inhabitants following different faiths and religions and speaking an array of languages including Hindi, Punjabi and English.

 Transport

 Rohini Heliport owned by Pawan Hans, was inaugurated by Union Civil Aviation Minister Ashok Gajapathi Raju on 28 February, 2017.
 The heliport, spread over 25 acres and situated a few kilometres away from the Rithala metro station, is the first of its kind in the country.

 It has three stations on the Red Line of Delhi Metro: Rohini East, Rohini West and Rithala metro station.
 Rohini also has two station on the Yellow Line, the Rohini sector 18,19 metro station, Samaypur Badli metro station making it one of Delhi Metro's major hubs.

 Population and area

 Rohini has a population of approximately 860,000 inhabitants and covers an area of 3,015 hectares.
 The sub-city is under active development, and is expected to expand to 7,548 hectares and 1.1 million people by the completion of the development project.
+The literacy rate of Rohini 84.45% which quite near to Delhi's average literacy rate i.e. 86.9%.